satomm1/Robot/Electrical/README.md

 The Main Board is the only required electronics, so start here.
 The others (IMU, reflective, microphone) provide additional functionality should you wish to include them.

 ## Ordering a Manufactured PCB Board
+You can use a variety of vendors to order a PCB.
+I have used JLPCB in the past.
+To order, all you need to do is submit the zipped `gerber_files` folder to the vendor.

 ## Main Board
 The [main board](./MainBoard/) contains the PIC32 MCU, motor drivers, power supply, button sensors, Jetson communications, etc. In this directory, you will find a comprehensive schematic and PCB layout, as well as ready to use Gerber files for PCB manufacturing.